Six things I can do right now to clean my phone storage, memory and home screen

 Location tracking puts a drain on your phone’s battery.
 Apps like Lyft need to have access your location so they know where to pick you up.
 That makes sense.
 Other apps?
 Maybe not so much.
 On Android, you get to choose which permissions you’ll grant to a given app as you install it.
 If you want to add or take away permissions, do so in Settings > Apps.
 Tap an app, tap Permissions then turn the options on or off accordingly.

-On an iPhone, just go to Settings > Privacy > Location and then choose the apps that you want to allow location access.
+On an iPhone, just go to Settings > Privacy > Location Services and then choose the apps that you want to allow location access.

 5. Cut the cache